Abh29/Piscine_Java/README.md

-# Module 01 â€“ Piscine Java
+# Module 08 â€“ Piscine Java

-## OOP/Collections
+## Sockets

-Summary: Today you will learn how to model the operation of various collections correctly, and create a full-scale money transfer application
+Summary: Today you will implement the basic mechanism of a client/server application based on JavaSockets API

 ## Contents

 - I Foreword
 - II Instructions
-- III Introduction to exercises
-- IV Exercise 00 : Models
+- III Exercise 00 : Registration
-- V Exercise 01 : ID Generator
+- IV Exercise 01 : Messaging
-- VI Exercise 02 : List of Users
+- V Exercise 02 : Rooms
-- VII Exercise 03 : List of transactions
-- VIII Exercise 04 : Business Logic
-- IX Exercise 05 : Menu

 # Chapter I

 # Foreword

-Domain modeling is the most challenging task in software development.
-Solving this task correctly ensures flexibility of the implemented system.
-Programming languages supporting the object-oriented programming (OOP) concept enable to effectively divide business processes into logical components called classes.
-Each class must comply with SOLID principles:

-- Single responsibility principle: a class contains a single logically associated func- tionality (a coffee machine cannot clean and monitor changes in the call stack; its purpose is to make coffee).
-- Open-closed principle: each class can offer an option to extend its functionality.
-    However, such extension should not provide for modifying source class code.
-- Liskov substitution principle: derived classes only ADD to the functionality of a source class without modifying it.
-- Interface segregation principle: there are many points (interfaces) that describe a logically associated behavior.
-There is no general-purpose interface.
-- Dependency inversion principle: a system must not depend on specific entities; all dependencies are based on abstractions (interfaces).

-Today, you should focus on the first SOLID principle.
+The client/server interaction is the backbone of up-to-date systems.
+Server performs a large volume of business logic and information storage.
+As a result, the client application load is significantly reduced.

+Dividing the logic into server and client components enables to flexibly build a general system architecture if server and client implementations are maximally independent.

+Client and server communicate via numerous protocols described in OSI network model as different layers:

 # Chapter II